 What TNC Has Done/Is Doing

-Ottawa Bluffs was purchased by the Conservancy in 1975 to protect a remnant of the Minnesota River bluffs.
+Ottawa Bluffs was purchased by TNC in 1975 to protect a remnant of the Minnesota River bluffs.
 Because of the extensive invasion by woody vegetation, a concerted effort is underway to restore the site to its pre-settlement conditions.
-While the prairie openings have been managed by prescribed fire since the Conservancy acquired the site, the frequency and intensity of these burns has been insufficient to set back this encroachment.
+While the prairie openings have been managed by prescribed fire since TNC acquired the site, the frequency and intensity of these burns has been insufficient to set back this encroachment.

 To remedy this, volunteers have been working at Ottawa Bluffs to remove trees and brush from selected areas, and to bring the role of fire back to the woody areas of the preserve.
 This work consists mostly of cutting eastern red cedar and European buckthorn.
 Much of this work is done during the winter, when cool temperatures are conducive to physical labor and when the cuttings can be safely disposed of by burning.
 Additionally, the volunteers harvest prairie seeds from the remnants to plant in the cleared areas, in order to facilitate the return of the savanna and the prairie.
 The use of these techniques is helping to restore Ottawa Bluffs' oak savanna and the diversity of species that live here.